joshvillbrandt/dual-angular-node-lib-template/README.md

-# NodeTemplate
+# dual-angular-node-lib-template

-An example Node project.
+A template library that can used directly with both Node and Angular.

 ## Setup